Skip to main content

 Technical Analysis

 CVE-2025-65037 is a critical vulnerability classified under CWE-94 (Improper Control of Generation of Code), affecting Microsoft Azure Container Apps.
-This vulnerability allows an unauthorized attacker to perform remote code execution (RCE) over the network without requiring any privileges or user interaction.
-The root cause lies in the improper validation and control of dynamically generated code within Azure Container Apps, which can be exploited to inject and execute malicious code.
-The vulnerability has a CVSS v3.1 base score of 10.0, indicating maximum severity with network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and complete impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component.
-Although no public exploits have been reported yet, the critical nature and ease of exploitation make it a high-priority threat.
-Azure Container Apps is a managed service for running containerized applications, widely used for scalable cloud-native applications.
-The vulnerability could allow attackers to gain full control over containerized workloads, potentially leading to data breaches, service disruption, or lateral movement within cloud environments.
-The lack of currently available patches necessitates immediate attention to monitoring and mitigation strategies.
+This vulnerability allows an attacker to perform remote code execution (RCE) over the network without requiring any authentication or user interaction, making it highly exploitable.
+The root cause is improper validation or control over dynamically generated code within the Azure Container Apps environment, which can be manipulated by an attacker to inject and execute arbitrary code.
+The vulnerability impacts confidentiality, integrity, and availability, as attackers can potentially take full control of affected containerized applications and underlying infrastructure.
+The CVSS v3.1 base score is 10.0, reflecting the ease of exploitation (network vector, low attack complexity), no privileges required, no user interaction, and a scope change that can affect other components beyond the vulnerable container app.
+Although no public exploits are currently known, the critical nature of this flaw demands urgent attention.
+Azure Container Apps is a managed service widely used for deploying microservices and containerized applications, making this vulnerability a significant risk to cloud environments relying on Microsoft Azure.
+The lack of available patches at the time of disclosure increases the urgency for temporary mitigations and monitoring.

 Potential Impact